JiM in the News

 Trump’s border policy tore apart many families.
 Nobody knows what happens to them now

 Number of families that are still separated remains unclear, and a previous ruling offers separated families few protections from future deportation.
+Justice in Motion was recognized as a member of the Ms. L settlement court-appointed steering committee.

 2024